Robert-van-Engelen/Forth500/manual.md

 exits.
 The return stack pointer must be restored to the original state when the colon definition started before the colon definition exits.

-"Caller cancelling" is possible with `R>DROP` to remove a return address before
+"Caller cancelling" is possible with `R>DROP` ("r from drop" or just "r drop") to remove a return address before exiting:
-exiting:

     : bar  ." bar " R>DROP ;
     : foo  ." foo " bar ." rest of foo" ;